flatironinstitute/CryoLike/docs/source/first-steps.rst

    (venv) $ python3 convert_particle_stacks_example.py

-- The final script compares the image stacks and templates, and computes the likelihoods in the ``example/output/likelihood`` directory tree:
+- The :doc:`final script</examples/run_likelihood>` compares
+  the image stacks and templates, and computes the likelihoods in the ``example/output/likelihood`` directory tree:

 .. code-block:: console